 Downton Abbey Series 3 Episode 1 Review September 16, 2012 Downton Abbey, Reviews When we last saw the inhabitants of Downton Abbey, Mary and Matthew had just become engaged, Sybil had run off to Ireland with Branson (and was both married and pregnant), and it looked like things were becoming more settled at long last.
 Series three begins with Mary and Matthew’s wedding plans well under way, the wedding itself on the horizon.
 Everything seems to be going smoothly enough, but in true Downton fashion, there are a few kinks to smooth out before the big day can take place.
 The biggest immediate concern is the happy couple.
 Will one disagreement and a severe case of cold feet scupper their happily ever after?
 During the war, Robert invested most of his and Cora’s money into the railway network in Canada, which was supposed to flourish and instead fell short.
 The result?
 Downton Abbey is on the brink of ruin.
 Matthew may be in line for an inheritance from Lavinia’s late father, but the guilt of hurting her still weighs heavily on him, and he decides that he won’t keep the money.
 Though his inheritance isn’t a sure thing yet, Mary is aghast that Matthew won’t consider using the money to help her father and Downton Abbey.
 The ensuing argument puts the wedding in jeopardy, but a pep talk (from Branson, of all people) ensures that the couple walk down the aisle.
 With Sybil and Branson back for the wedding, the Crawleys finds themselves adjusting to the couple’s new roles.
 An even more down-to-earth Sybil (not that she was high and haughty before) attempts to bridge the gap between her old and new lives, a task not made any easier by Branson’s proclamations against the British in light of the upcoming partition of Northern Ireland.
 But it’s not long before he’s brought into the Crawley fold, thanks in no small part to Violet (the dowager) and Matthew (who makes Branson his best man).
 Downstairs, the abbey gets a new footman in the form of O’Brien’s nephew, Alfred.
 (His height is the source of much amusement, Violet going so far as to say: “I thought you may be on stilts.”)
 With the impending changes among the staff and living situations in light of Mary and Matthew’s wedding, O’Brien hopes for Alfred to become Matthew’s new valet.
 She asks Thomas to help him prepare for the role, but Thomas is less than pleased by the idea.
 After all, Thomas had to work hard to get to where he is, didn’t he?
 Meanwhile, Anna tries to find a way to prove Bates’ innocence; Daisy goes on strike, upset that a new kitchen maid hasn’t been hired; Edith and Sir Anthony grow closer; and Cora’s mother comes to stay, eliciting some of Violet’s best witticisms yet.
 The third series premiere was a great way to introduce both new characters and new situations, and it may be one of my favourite episodes to date.
 Aside from the Crawley’s financial woes, it seems like everyone is finally getting what they’ve always wanted, but at what cost?
 It’ll be interesting to see how the abbey stays afloat, or if indeed it does, should Matthew’s inheritance not come through/should he choose not to accept it.
 Could Cora’s mother be their saviour?
 And what will life be like now that Matthew will be living in Downton Abbey?
 The house is starting to get a little crowded with the girls’ husbands added to the mix.
 At least Edith would be able to move out if she married Sir Anthony.
 Will their budding romance hit yet another rocky patch this series?
 I can’t wait to find out.
 What did you think of Downton Abbey‘s series three premiere?
 Let us know in the comments below!
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Pocket (Opens in new window) LauraD When is it going to premiere in Canada and where?
 Javadrinker Love the review – I’m in the USA and couldn’t wait for Jan 2013 when we see it here.
 Sb_shopping Great episode.
 Bit odd with the whole sceene dropping the drug in poor Branson’s drink.
 Seemed a bit over the top.
 And I just want to slap Daisy.
 When will she ever realize the nothing ever good comes from listening to Thomas.
 Moomoo098 What happened to Richard drake?!!?! threatening to make mary’s life a living hell if she betrayed him?!!??! and what was with Cora’s mom’s comment about planning the birth?!?!?!
 Is sybil prego!??!?! so many things missing, and tid bits of info id be very interested in!!! aahhh MKDO You mean Sir Richard Carlisle?
 Indeed there is no trace of his actions in this review, and I am curious too.
 You must have missed key parts of Season 2 since it was clear in a letter Cora got from Sybil in Ireland that she was pregnant (this was discussed in the final Christmas/New Year episode.
-Vdang6 it was revealed that Sybil was pregnant in the Christmas episode last season. http://pulse.yahoo.com/_MDYK65ZOYHM3WZJERTIHDBGPDA Jacques Cousteau The house is starting to get a little crowded?
+Vdang6 it was revealed that Sybil was pregnant in the Christmas episode last season.
+Jacques Cousteau The house is starting to get a little crowded?
 It’s big enough for about 500 people!
 GreyGran Ho hum.
 After all the hype about Grandmother Levinson’s arrival on the scene, what we got was just another British sneering portrayal of their favorite stereotype – the boorish, ill-mannered, no class American.
 Other than that, Downton’s perpetual chaos, with far too many characters involved in too much contrived melodrama, is wearing thin.
 Unlike Upstairs, Downstairs, Downton’s characters are increasingly difficult to like or care much about.
 Fellowes should have left it at Season 1.